arthurfiorette/steam-trader/README.md

 </p>

 > <pre align="center">
-> Now more stable and with fewer bugs!
+> Now more stable and with fewer bugs.
 > Check it out in <a href="https://github.com/ArthurFiorette/steam-trader/releases/tag/v1.4.0" target="_blank">v1.4.0</a>!
 > </pre>